 If you do see Windows correctly, but the screen flickers, you should select a higher refresh rate (described later in the article).

-To find out the number of a monitor, click the Identify (Windows XP, 7, 8 and 8.1) or Identify Monitors button.
-You can rearrange monitors to your liking by clicking and holding on its box and dragging to a desired location.
+To find out the number of a monitor, click the Identify or Identify Monitors button.
+You can rearrange monitors to your liking by clicking and holding on its box and dragging to the desired location.

-Then click Apply and Yes or Keep changes if you are satisfied with the result.
+Click Apply and then Yes or Keep changes if you are satisfied with the result.

 In Windows XP and Vista you can also select the number of colors available in the Display Properties or Display Settings window by adjusting the Color quality or Colors box value.
 Under most circumstances, you should select Highest (32 bit) here.
 If you are using some old CRT monitor, you might also try High (24 bit) or Medium (16 bit) modes.

 Color depth means how many different colors your monitor or graphics adapter is able to display.
-8-bit mode shows only 256 colors and that is unacceptable in most cases.
+8-bit mode shows only 256 colors and that is unacceptable today.
 16-bit color mode means that your monitor can display over 65 thousand different colors.
-This might sound good enough, but actually you need more color variations for high quality photos, videos or even games.
+This might sound good enough, but actually, you need more color variations for high-quality photos, videos or even games.
 24-bit color mode displays over 16 million different colors.
-32-bit color mode is theoretically able to display over 4 billion different colors, but in reality some non-color data is usually added to 24-bit color to achieve pleasing visual effects.
+32-bit color mode is theoretically able to display over 4 billion different colors, but in reality, some non-color data is usually added to 24-bit color to achieve pleasing visual effects.

 Please note that setting a higher color depth might lower screen resolution on older CRT monitors or graphics cards/display adapters.

-Open Monitor tab, select best possible Screen refresh rate under Monitor Settings.
-For LCD (thin) monitors, this is usually 60 Hertz; for CRT (large) monitors this can be anything from 75 to 200 Hertz.
-Again, consult your monitor manual to find the best refresh rate for the previously selected resolution.
+Open the Monitor tab and select the best possible Screen refresh rate in the Monitor Settings section.
+For LCD/LED displays, this is usually 60-75 hertz; for CRT (large) monitors, this can be anything from 75 to 200 Hertz.

-In Windows 8 this affects Desktop programs only, new Modern UI/Metro-style apps have fixed font size.
-Windows 8.1 users can control app sizes on high-resolution screens only - this is described in the end of this tutorial.
+Windows 8.1 users can control app sizes on high-resolution (more than Full HD) screens only - this is described at the end of this tutorial.

-Please do not forget that you can also adjust font smoothing (aka ClearType) in Windows for better text readability.
+Please do not forget to adjust font smoothing (aka ClearType) in Windows for better text readability after modifying DPI settings.